adobo/macaddress-client/README.md

 Remote TLS certificate will be checked against your OS list of trusted certificates.
 Make sure your computer time and date are correct and ideally synchronized with an external NTP server.

+## Further improvements

+There are many improvements that can be added to this tool, but weren't added because they were out of scope:

+* Add caching support, so the tool can use an external storage (e.g. redis/memcached/others) to store previously searched values.
+This would make it a bit faster and also would overcome the limitations of the API regarding the maximum number of requests allowed per day
+* Add support for other output formats, such as YAML or JSON.
+This is easily doable, although a CLI tool would probably not benefit much from this.
+* Use a smaller base image for the Docker image, such as `python:3-slim` or `python:3-alpine`